kamperh/recipe_bucktsong_awe/readme.md

 Preliminaries
 -------------
-If you are not using the docker image, install all the standalone dependencies (see Dependencies section below).
+If you are not using the docker image, install all the standalone dependencies (see Dependencies section below) and then follow the steps here.

-Then clone the required GitHub repositories into `../src/` as follows:
+Clone the required GitHub repositories into `../src/` as follows:

     mkdir ../src/  # not necessary using docker git clone https://github.com/kamperh/speech_dtw.git ../src/speech_dtw/